aaron-grau/curic/react/projects/todos/README.md

 Redux reducers manage the shape of our application state.

 We want to build a state that allows us to easily add, remove, and update todos.
-If we stored our list of todos in an array querying, updating and deleting would be O(n).
-Using a hash to store our todos, we get O(1) for all of those operations given the id of any todo.
+If we stored our list of todos in an array querying, updating and deleting any todo would be O(n).
+Using a hash to store our todos yields O(1) for the same operations given the id of any todo.

-Thus, the `todos` slice of our application might look something like this:
+So the `todos` slice of our application might look something like this:
 ```js
 {
   '1': {